Rstar284/rpaste/README.md

 - [x] ~~Theme selection.~~
 - [x] ~~Syntax Theme selection.~~
 - [ ] More Themes.
-- [ ] QR Code gen, for sharing to a mobile phone.
 - [ ] Language selection modal.
 - [ ] Code Execution with the Piston API.